c9s/bbgo/doc/development/series.md

 }
 ```

 Series were used almost everywhere in indicators to return the calculated numeric results, but the use of BoolSeries is quite limited.
-At this moment, we only use BoolSeries to check if some condition is fullfilled at some timepoint.
-For example, in `CrossOver` and `CrossUnder` functions if `Last()` returns true, then there might be a cross event happend on the curves at the moment.
+At this moment, we only use BoolSeries to check if some condition is fulfilled at some timepoint.
+For example, in `CrossOver` and `CrossUnder` functions if `Last()` returns true, then there might be a cross event happened on the curves at the moment.

 #### Expected Implementation